Home Heat Pump Guide

 Requirement 2: Property Must Be in England or Wales

-If your property is not in England or Wales, do not worry — Scotland's scheme is actually more generous than BUS, and Northern Ireland has its own support programmes.
+If your property is not in England or Wales, do not worry — Scotland's scheme is actually more generous than BUS.

 Requirement 3: You Need a Valid EPC